 Get Bias Frame allows you to collect data used to reduce the effect of noise in your captured image, specifically noise related to the bias (offset) used to adjust for the readout electronics.
-For a more detailed discussion of Bias Frame Subtractions, refer to Chapter 5, preparing to...
+For a more detailed discussion of Bias Frame Subtractions, refer to Chapter 5, Preparing to Take a Picture.